sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dataset.rst

 Prerequisites
 ------
-Before you create a dashboard in Fire Insights, ensure the following prerequisites are completed:
+Before you create a dashboard in Sparkflows, ensure the following prerequisites are completed:

 **Create MySQL Connection**